oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     refresh token.
 This stops the attack at the cost of forcing the legit client to obtain a fresh authorization grant.

     Implementation note: refresh tokens belonging to the same grant may share a common id.
 If any of those refresh tokens is used at the authorization server, the authorization server uses this common id to look up the currently active refresh token and can revoke it.

 Authorization servers may revoke refresh tokens automatically in case of a security event, such as:

   * password change
   * logout at the authorization server

-Refresh tokens SHOULD expire if the client has been inactive for some time,i.e. the refresh token has not been used to obtain fresh access tokens for some time.
+Refresh tokens SHOULD expire if the client has been inactive for some time, i.e., the refresh token has not been used to obtain fresh access tokens for some time.
 The expiration time is at the discretion of the authorization server.
 It might be a global value or determined based on the client policy or the grant associated with the refresh token (and its sensitivity).